A moving true account of European society on the brink of war. Radio 4 Book of the Week

 'Florian Illies gives a rationality, a sense of purpose to the seemingly random.', Lesley McDowell, Sunday Herald

 'Brilliantly sardonic ... imagined on similar lines to Tom Stoppard's Travesties', Richard Osborne, The Oldie

 'It's an utterly delicious treat or an ideal present for anyone even mildly interested in 20th-century art, music and literature ...
 Florian Illies presents modernism's birth as a sexy, comic and occasionally heartbreaking soap opera ... irresistible.', Michael Dirda, Washington Post

 'a riveting chronicle of a crucial year', Philip French, Observer

 'One of the most intriguing, and original, history books of the year ...
 Illies's approach turns history into a giant jigsaw with the pieces moving blindly and ominously into place.', John Preston, Daily Mail

-'Books of the Year: History as a human comedy is seldom as wittily handled as in this clever satire based on fact, folly, a host of famous names and the comment that became a mantra as Europe staggered ever closer to war', Eileen Battersby, Irish Independent
+'Books of the Year: History as a human comedy is seldom as wittily handled as in this clever satire based on fact, folly, a host of famous names and the comment that became a mantra as Europe staggered ever closer to war', Eileen Battersby, Irish Times

 'Stuffed with fascinating detail', Lucy Hughes-Hallett, Times